lancegmitchell/LM-Pay/README.md

 Having followed the instrutions, to the letter, for the integration of Payworks Pay Button, I encountered many compile errors.
 Some of these were to do with the bugs in the latest version of Android studio, which I resolved after much research in online newsgroups and bulletin boards.
 Others were to do with missing expeted classes in the Payworks downloads.
 I started to create the classes in my MainActivity file, but I could have spent days trying to resolve these exceptions.
 I would have liked to work with a Payworks developer to get these sorted out.

-Eventually, I decided to build a foront end application which simulated the required payments and refunds against an initial, hard-coded balance balance of £500.00.
+Eventually, I decided to build a front end application which simulated the required payments and refunds against an initial, hard-coded balance balance of £500.00.
 The application accepts an amount to be either refunded to the account or paid in to the account.
 The action can be repeated against the new balance.

 I have tested (just UAT) the app on my own phone: a Motorola Z2 Play.